Sam44323/core-zeus-chain/Readme.md

 - Peers-to-Peers support, synchronization and addition
 - Consensus
 - Transaction pool
-- Key generation for chain
+- Key generation for chain using elliptic based cryptography
 - Reward for mining for miners
 - Multi-Chain Validation
 - WSS support